Buy One Car, Get One Free Offers [Are they Legit?]

 The bottom line is that dealers will make sure they have enough profit on the deal to cover the cost of the second car.

-Typical Buy One Get One Free Restrictions
+Typical Restrictions for Buy One Get One Free Car Deals

 - You can’t use any other factory incentives or dealer discounts on the primary car and must pay full price